Birth centre or hospital? A medical decision aid for parents-to-be

 Birth in a birthing centre - focus on natural processes and closeness

-A birth centre can be a convincing alternative for women with an inconspicuous, low-risk pregnancy who want a birth that is as natural as possible in a quiet environment.
+A birth centre can be a convincing alternative for women with an inconspicuous, low-risk pregnancy who wish to give birth as naturally as possible in a quiet environment.
 Care is provided by qualified midwives who accompany the expectant parents throughout the pregnancy.
 Continuity, trust and a familiar atmosphere take centre stage.

 Medical conditions in the birth centre